Skip to content

 Short answers, pulled from the story.

-TheStreet received between $5 million and $10 million in federally backed small business loans from JPMorgan Chase Bank during the 2020 COVID-19 pandemic.
-These funds came through the Paycheck Protection Program to help retain staff.
-The company stated the loans would allow it to keep 15 jobs on payroll.
+Yes.
+During the 2020 COVID-19 pandemic, TheStreet received between $5 million and $10 million in federally backed small business loans from JPMorgan Chase Bank through the Paycheck Protection Program.
+The company stated the funds would allow it to retain 15 jobs.